donovanh/covid-stats-ireland/README.md

 ## Attribution

-If you use this project or any of the graphs, please link back to [the source](http://hop.ie/covid-stats-ireland/), using something like:
+If you use this project or any of the graphs, please link back to [the source](https://covidnumbers.ie), using something like:

-*Source: [Covid Stats Ireland](http://hop.ie/covid-stats-ireland/) by Donovan Hutchinson*
+*Source: [CovidNumbers.ie](https://covidnumbers.ie) by Donovan Hutchinson*

 ## Questions and feedback